-In 2020 the expansion plan allocations included the following updates, which apply to 2021 as well:
+In 2020 the expansion plan allocations included the following updates, which continue to apply in 2022 as well:

-CMSMs and DSSABs were asked to cost share expansion plan operating funding at a rate of 80/20 provincial/municipal.
+• CMSMs and DSSABs were asked to cost share expansion plan operating funding at a rate of 80/20 provincial/municipal.
 Please note that while cost sharing is recommended, the ministry is committing to providing the provincial allocation regardless of the CMSM/DSSAB contribution.